When cleaning Travertine flooring, it’s common to think you can use any old cleaner because the flooring is so durable. But you have to be careful.

 You can clean travertine grout lines using equal parts of water and baking soda to form a paste.
 Scrub it into the lines using a small brush or specialized grout brush.
 Try to keep the paste and brush on the grout and away from the tile to prevent damage.

 Keep In Mind

 If your grout lines are beyond repair, you can regrout.
-Simply remove the grout in between the lines entirely and then replace it with new, fresh grout.
-This may seem like a hard task.
-However, it’s much easier and cheaper than having to replace the tiles due to damage.
+Remove the grout between the lines entirely and replace it with new, fresh grout.
+This may seem like an arduous task.
+However, it’s much easier and cheaper than replacing the tiles due to damage.